1587/speaking-exam/00-part2.md

 ```
 The picture is taken in a shop, there are two people in this picture.
 On the left side, a man with red earphone is sitting at the table, and a laptop is on the table.
-On the right side, a woman in black is sitting at another table, she is searching something from her bag.
+On the right side, a woman in black is sitting at another table, She is looking for/rummaging  something in her black bag.
 ```

 图片二，